7 Best Teas for Mind-Body Relaxation: 2022

 • Holy Basil tea is also known to improve indigestion and exhaustion.

-Read More 7 Best Teas for Non-Tea Drinkers: 2022
+Read More 7 Best Darjeeling Tea Brands in India: 2022

 Holy Basil also has a high level of antioxidants.
 It is powered with so much positive stuff for our bodies that we often rely on it as our go-to antidepressant and antibacterial tincture ready to fix our problems in a sip.